gilbutITbook/080342/chapter08/think_about_where_to_start/README-Mac-date-command.txt

   $ echo 2021-{01..12}-01 | xargs -n1 -I@ date -j -f %Y-%m-%d @ +%B

-If interested, you can install the Linux version of the "date" command using Homebrew, by installing the package "coreutils."
+If interested, you can install the Linux version of the "date" command using Homebrew, by installing the package "coreutils".
+The command is named "gdate".